Hiking the Mauna Loa Trail to Red Hill Cabin (Puʻu ʻUlaʻula) in Hawaiʻi Volcanoes National Park

 Distance (Roundtrip to Puʻu ʻUlaʻula): 15.0 miles / 22.5 km

-The Red Hill Cabin on Mauna Loa is one of the best backcountry adventures in Hawaiʻi Volcanoes National Park.
+The Red Hill Cabin, also called the Puʻu ʻUlaʻula Cabin, on the Mauna Loa Trail is one of the best of the eight backcountry adventures within Hawaiʻi Volcanoes National Park—perhaps second only to the Mauna Loa Summit Cabin, further up the mountain!

 How to Get a Red Hill Cabin Permit?